 Mains water connection is probably one of the easiest options as there may be several options for us to work with.

-STEP #4: Locate your mains service connection points in relation to the proposed annexe location. *Remember that your Local Planning Authority is going to prefer the annexe close to the main house.
+Locate your mains service connection points in relation to the proposed annexe location. *Remember that your Local Planning Authority is going to prefer the annexe close to the main house.
 You may have to compromise on your ideal location to obtain permission.

-Gaining permission for an annexe within the grounds of a Listed Building isn't impossible but it may work out to be a little more expensive to comply with certain building materials stipulated by your LPA.
+It may, however, work out to be a little more expensive to comply with certain building materials stipulated by your LPA.

 Your Local Planning Authority is also going to hold preserving wildlife and trees far above anything involving humans, relatives needs and even at times health issues.